Sherryjsph3/project-one-app/README.md

 click here to see the deployed app!

 ## future enhancements
-1. the ability to click on all the buttons th nav bar as well as the social links
+* the ability for the user to click on all the buttons in the navigation bar as well as the social links

-2. allow user to utilize the recipes activity tracker pick from different focused guides and to see successful transformations
+* allow users to utilize the recipes, activity trackers, pick from different focused guides, and look through successful transformations